-Khalid Masood, 52, Photo: London Attacker From Kent And Birmingham [Graphic]
+Khalid Masood: London Attacker From Kent Identified By British Police [Graphic]

 Photos of Khalid can be seen below, and the most popular photo of Masood being shown being that of Khalid on his back, being attended to by medical personnel.

-Warning: The below photo of Masood is graphic and could be disturbing.
+Warning: The photo below of Masood is graphic and could be disturbing.

 Khalid Masood was investigated by MI5, the UK's Security Service.